Octave Feuillet: Biography

 Seemingly repeating his father's life, Feuillet himself grew ill at Saint-Lô with a more severe nervous condition, but his wife and mother-in-law helped sustain him.
 In 1857, he was able to return to Paris for a brief period to oversee the rehearsal of a play he had adapted from his novel Dalila.
 The following year, he did the same when Un jeune homme pauvre was rehearsing.
 While he was in the capital, his father died.

 Feuillet and his family immediately moved to Paris, where he became a favorite at the court of the Second Empire.
 His pieces were performed at Compiègne before they were given to the public, and on one occasion the Empress Eugénie played the part of Madame de Pons in Les Portraits de la Marquise.

 In 1862 he achieved another great success with his novel Sibylle.
 His health, however, had begun to decline, further impacted by the death of his eldest son.
 He returned to the quiet of Normandy but not to the Feuillet family chateau, which had been sold years earlier.
 He bought a house called Les Paillers in the suburbs of Saint-Lô, where he lived, hidden among the numerous rosebushes and their blooms that obsessed him, for fifteen years.

 Honors, final years, and death

 In 1862, Feuillet was elected to the Académie française.
 Two years later he was made librarian of Fontainebleau Palace, where he had to live for a month or two each year to get the stipend accompanying the position.

 In 1867 he produced his masterpiece, Monsieur de Camors, and in 1872 he wrote Julia de Trécœur.
-After the sale of Les Paillers, he spent his last years as a nomad owing to depression and other health problems.
+1886 saw the publication of La Morte, to which influential literary critic Walter Pater devoted a chapter of praise and analysis in his 1889 essay collection, Appreciations.
+After the sale of Les Paillers, Feuillet spent his last years as a nomad owing to depression and other health problems.
 Not long after the publication of his final book, Honneur d'artiste, he died in Paris on 29 December 1890.